The unit cell

 differential rate law mathematically describes the rate of a reaction in terms of the change in the concentration of a reactant over time.

-Eq6 of the previous article is an example of a differential rate law, which is further analysed by considering the decomposition of dinitrogen pentoxide in a rigid vessel:
+Eq6 of the previous article is an example of a differential rate law, which can be further analysed by considering the decomposition of dinitrogen pentoxide in a rigid vessel:

 N_2O_5(g)\rightleftharpoons 2NO_2(g)+\frac{1}{2}O_2(g)\; \; \; \; \; \; \; \; 7